ritank1998/StripePayUI/README.md

 UI Can be Viewed on `https://ritank1998.github.io/StripePayUI/`

-Clone the project
+Clone the project ,
-In Backend run `npm install`
+In Backend run `npm install`,
 In Main Folder run `Npm install`

-Set the Default Default Port as per your choice and Make the required changes in the Api call on for Backend in the UI.
+Set the Default Default Port as per your choice and Make the required changes in the Api call for Backend on the UI.

 Change the Stripe_Key to capture the payments.